smartcontractcodes/aptos-core/ecosystem/indexer-server/typescript/src/README_OPENAPI_GEN.md

 # OpenAPI Generated JavaScript/Express Server

 ## Overview
 This server was generated using the [OpenAPI Generator](https://openapi-generator.tech) project.
-The code generator, and it's generated code allows you to develop your system with an API-First attitude, where the API contract is the anchor and definer of your project, and your code and business-logic aims to complete and comply to the terms in the API contract.
+The code generator, and its generated code allows you to develop your system with an API-First attitude, where the API contract is the anchor and definer of your project, and your code and business-logic aims to complete and comply to the terms in the API contract.

 ### prerequisites
-- NodeJS >= 10.6
+- Node.js >= 10.6
-- NPM >= 6.10.0
+- npm >= 6.10.0

 The code was written on a mac, so assuming all should work smoothly on Linux-based computers.
 However, there is no reason not to run this library on Windows-based machines.
 If you find an OS-related problem, please open an issue and it will be resolved.